25 Christian Literary Classics

 4. Lectures on Romans

 by Martin Luther* (c.
 1515–1516).
 A very deep theological book.
-Too much for me, although I have read the passages on “Faith Alone,” which led to the conversions of Augustine, (354-430) Luther himself, and John Wesley (1703-1791).
+Too much for me, although I have read the passages on “Faith Alone,” which led to the conversions of Augustine (354-430), Luther himself, and John Wesley (1703-1791).
 400 pages

 5. Institutes of the Christian Religion,

 by John Calvin*, (1509-1564) 1536.
-Written in French, this is a long and beautiful work and the basis for Calvinism.
-2 volumes, 1700 pages.
+Written in French, this is a lengthy and beautiful work that serves as the basis for Calvinism.
+It comprises two volumes and spans 1700 pages.

 A much shorter distilation is presented in the WESTMINSTER SHORTER CATECHISM, 1647, 16 pages.